 The image of an astronaut is somewhere between an Action Man and a short-back-and-sides, air force-trained, engineering school prodigy.
 But then, there is Japan’s first man in space.
 Light-years away from any such stereotypes, Toyohiro Akiyama was the unlikely, chain-smoking journalist who ended up taking a trip to the Soviet space station Mir.
 While his name might not be in many history books, his story is strange, funny, and oddly profound.

 This obscure piece of space history begins in 1989.
-The Cold War was cooling and Japan was enjoying a “bubble era” of economic excess and decadence.
+The Cold War was cooling and Japan was enjoying a “bubble era” of economic excess.
 As the USSR was sinking and Japan’s fortunes were rising, the Tokyo Broadcasting System (TBS) dreamed up a crazy ploy to celebrate and promote the station’s 40th anniversary.